 Prior to your visit, please review our appointment instructions.
 If you have questions, please contact our office.

 The information on this webpage is intended to help you decide if medication abortion is right for you, and answer some frequently asked questions.
-A staff member will review this information in detail with you at the time of your appointment.
+It is not a substitute for medical advice given by your provider.

-Helpful Information:
+Helpful Resources:

 Risks associated with medication abortion are similar to the risks associated with an in-clinic abortion procedure.
 For most people, a medication abortion is just as safe as an abortion procedure.